-A survey by E. Pope on behalf of the American Sugar Company (ASCO) performed in May of 1900 depicts Kaunakakai and "vicinity" highlighting "improvements" made by the aforementioned company (Figure 4).
-The largest difference in this map to the previous is the presence of the Kaunakakai Wharf and railroad.
+Kaunakakai Wharf and railroad.
 Other additions include water features associated with efforts of obtaining and transporting water to agricultural fields.
 This map denotes Kaunakakai village as "Native Village" and shows a "Japanese Camp."
 To the northeast of the wharf, along the shoreline, areas seen as "Salt Marsh" and "Pond" are also noted.
 A feature labeled "Stone Fence" is present and surrounds all of Kaunakakai village, likely associated with the protection of trees and plants from ungulates such as deer and goats, which were released to the wild by Kamehameha IV and V in the 1850s and '60s.
 Interestingly, this particular map does not show any structures associated with the royal encampment of the Kamehameha 'ohana.

-A 1901 U.S. Coast and Geodetic Survey map shows Kaunakakai Harbor and recorded the various depths and attributes of the ocean floor and shallows (Figure 5).
+A 1901 U.S. Coast and Geodetic Survey map shows Kaunakakai Harbor and recorded the various depths and attributes of the ocean floor and shallows (Figure 7).
 Adjacent to the west of the Kaunakakai Wharf is also the older wharf.
 Additional information could not be found regarding this wharf, however, extant today are the remains of this structure which consists of stacked basalt boulders.
 There are numerous structures depicted along the coast, none of which are labeled except for the "Front Range Light" and "Rear Range Light."

-The U.S. Coast and Geodetic Survey office produced another map in 1916 which further shows the depths of Kaunakakai's waters as well as industrial growth of the town (Figure 6).
+The U.S. Coast and Geodetic Survey office produced another map in 1916 which further shows the depths of Kaunakakai's waters as well as industrial growth of the town (Figure 8).
 Details of this map present a height of 118 feet for a structure labeled "RADIO" to the east of the mole as well as the frequency which the navigational range lights flash and occult.
 The area surrounding the wharf is covered with algaroba, or kiawe trees.
-To the west of the wharf, large areas noted as "saltpans" are recorded and further west, toward "Lamaula" (Kalama'ula), the Kapuāiwa Coconut Grove is also depicted.
+To the west of the wharf, large areas noted as "saltpans" are recorded, and further west toward "Lamaula" (Kalama'ula), the Kapuāiwa Coconut Grove is also depicted.

 In 1924, J. Jorgensen's map of Kaunkakai shows the development of the town, with numerous businesses, churches and even a jail recorded.
-This map depicts the extended route of the railroad and the building within which Mr. Hagemann operated the wireless station (Figure 7).
+This map depicts the extended route of the railroad and the building within which Mr. Hagemann operated the wireless station (Figure 9).

 Chart 4121, mapped by an unknown surveyor, shows a small section of Kaunakakai.
 Handwritten notes on this chart read "Surveys to 1925."
-This map depicts the radio station, a church and spire, the navigational range lights, the railroad track route from the wharf to the town, and various unnamed structures (Figure 8).
+This map depicts the radio station, a church and spire, the navigational range lights, the railroad track route from the wharf to the town, and various unnamed structures (Figure 10).

-While the date for a more recent map is unknown, it presents the locations and functions of numerous structures of Kaunakakai including the saltpans and "old salt warehouse," Maui County's Kaunakakai Park, Cooke Hall, a dispensary, a honey warehouse, a building labeled "Hawaiian Board," and several private landowners (Figure 9).
+While the date for a more recent map is unknown, it presents the locations and functions of numerous structures of Kaunakakai including the saltpans and "old salt warehouse," Maui County's Kaunakakai Park, Cooke Hall, a dispensary, a honey warehouse, a building labeled "Hawaiian Board," and several private landowners (Figure 11).
+The salt pans appear to have been located in the vicinity of were the Kaunakakai levees are today.
 This map exemplifies the expanding Kaunakakai community and diversifying commercial enterprises of the time.